Transpedagogy in the ephemeral

 Note: A full book documentation with theories and research is located online here.

 The graduate thesis project explores how design thinking through socially engaged art might support the development of community agency for a Jornalero community in Queens, NY that has been targeted by Immigration and Customs Enforcement.
 Also known as “Day Laborers,” have to address their most pressing problems of wage theft, unjust labor practices, job security and complexities of transnational polarities confronting their humanity.
-The project evolved into a ten-week pilot program running under the theory that design is postcolonial due to the impacts of systemic designs such as US segregation and mass incarceration.
+The project evolved into a ten-week pilot program running under the theory that design is postcolonial due to the impact of systemic designs such as US segregation and mass incarceration.
 A second theory was to use an art form called, socially engaged art (SEA), as a way to ground and translate the process.
 The third theory was the practice of Ubuntu from South African cultures to support the building of community.
 The program accomplished an outcome geared towards human liberation, project proposals, and democratization of work.

 Scope of Project

 Utilize my studio art background to curate culturally relevant art-making practices to activate collective dialogue, collective memory dialogue, and enter a space of collective responsibility and critical thinking

 Introduce design thinking through an engaged learning process by using art as the vehicle for understanding and delivering a message